spdk/spdk.github.io/community.md

 SPDK Community meetings are open to everyone and all are encouraged to participate.
 The primary purpose is to cover topics where verbal communication is more efficient than email or Slack.
-The meetings are hosted using Skype.
+The meetings are hosted using Teams.

 There is a community meeting each week at alternating time slots selected so that one week is a Euro-friendly time and the following week is an